History of Insurance

 Examples of 3 fire insurance marks that were used in the 1700s and 1800s to mark which buildings were protected by a particular fire insurance company.

 Early fire insurance companies were also frequently mismanaged.
 When there were no major fires, the companies would charge low premiums to attract business, but when major fires broke out, such as the Great Chicago Fire of 1871, many of them could not pay the claims.
-Subsequently, many of the fire insurance companies banded together to set rates that were adequate enough to cover potential claims.
+Subsequently, many fire insurance companies banded together to set rates that were adequate enough to cover potential claims.

 Eventually, fire departments were supported by state municipal taxes as a more workable solution.
 Fire insurance based on contracts between the insured and the insurers became more common after the 1906 San Francisco earthquake, which caused many fires.